 Camp Wellstone is our flagship training program.
-Started in early 2003, Camp Wellstone (CW) is open to anyone interested in gaining practical skills in progressive political action.
+Started in early 2003, Camp Wellstone (CW) is for those looking to gain practical skills in progressive political action.
 We train candidates, campaign workers, and organizers how to win progressive change.
 Camp Wellstones have been held in several states across the country and there are over 80,000 Camp Wellstone alumni in all 50 states!

 During CW, we provide focus areas based on your role in progressive organizing, each with a distinctive curriculum taught by some of the nation's leading experts in grassroots politics and organizing.
 We draw from Paul and Sheila Wellstone's innovative approach to politics - something we call the Wellstone Triangle.
 The three elements of the triangle are: progressive public policy, which lays out an agenda for action; grassroots community organizing, which builds a constituency to fight for change; and grassroots electoral politics, which provides tools for changing what leadership looks like and how to influence policymakers.

 Our trainings at Wellstone are guided by our values: to change the choices for who’s in charge, to lead with intention and commitment to race, gender, and economic justice, and to provide rich and interactive training experiences that maximize participants’ learning and maintain the high quality of content we’re counted on to deliver.

 Camp Wellstone always takes place over the weekend.
 The schedule is: 2pm - 9pm Friday; 9am - 6:30pm Saturday; and 9am - 3:30pm Sunday.

 Candidate Track: Are you currently running for public office or interested in running in the future?